eppmc/eppmc.github.io/index.md

       </div>
       <div class="col-sm-9">
         <h3>Model Development and Testing</h3>
-        Coopetitors will be challenged to obtain the best model fit, operationalized as the minimization of mean squared error in test subsets of the data.
-Model testing will involve a combination of k-fold and hold-out cross-validation. <br><br>Coopetitors will make their code openly-available and check each other’s work.
-The coopetitors with the best models will receive a small monetary prize.
+        Model testing will involve a combination of k-fold and hold-out cross-validation.
+The coopetitors with the best models fits will receive a small monetary prize.<br><br>Coopetitors will make their code openly-available and check each other’s work.
       </div>
     </div>
     <div class="col-sm-12">